ChengqingXiong/-NOWCODER_Solutions/Arrary/README.md

 1.Search target in a 2D array<br/>
 Task: Find(int target, vector<vector<int>> array)<br/>
 Parameters:<br/>
+&emsp;&emsp;array: an 2D array, every element is an integer; In each row/column, element’s value increases from left to right/up to down.<br/>
 Return value:<br/>
-an integer.<br/>
-array:   an 2D array, every element is an integer; In each row/column, element’s value increases from left to right/up to down.<br/>
+&emsp;&emsp;true for finding out the integer,false for not.<br/>
 <br/>
 Solution1 (General_Cases Solution):<br/>
 Look up the target in each row by Binary Search, then go through (loop) all the rows.<br/>